Run StarGen

 Argon 1.0% 19 mb (ipp: 18)

-The presence of the Inspired Partial Pressure figure allows StarGen to make some judgments about the breathability of the atmosphere.
+The presence of the Inspired Partial Pressure (ipp) figure allows StarGen to make some judgments about the breathability of the atmosphere.

 Repeat Count

-Now suppose the game or story you want to create a setting for takes place in particular star system and you have some particular requirement, like a high-gravity world, or a cold one.
+Now suppose the game or story you want to create a setting for takes place in a particular star system and you have some particular requirement, like a high-gravity world, or a cold one.
 This is what the Repeat count field is for.
 You can generate several versions of the same system and then choose the one you need.
 To see this, choose Dole and instead of All, pick a specific star from the second menu, say Tau Ceti.
 This will change the options listed in the text box at the bottom to -D4 (4 is Tau Ceti.
-If you pick another star the number will be different.)
+If you pick another star, the number will be different.)

 Filter